Spatiotemporal Maps for Dynamic MRI Reconstruction: Results

 Figure \ref{fig:gmri_rec} shows the reconstruction results for the methods based on the STM model when setting the number of components to $L=4$, \psfTK when the number of components is set to $\Lpsf = 4$ and $\Lpsf = 6$, and the other considered reconstruction methods.
 The idea behind the considered values for \Lpsf was to compare \stmTK and \psfTK when the number of components was the same, and also when the latter had more components than the former.
 The first time frame is shown for each reconstruction method, as well as one line in the PE direction for all the time frames.
 This line covers several areas with a complex dynamic behavior, and its evolution over time shows how several voxels exhibit different temporal characteristics.
 For the first time frame, the regularized methods all obtained similar NRMSE values that were lower than the one obtained by Data Sharing (indicated in \fref{fig:gmri_rec}).
 However, when considering the whole time series, \LpS and \stmLK obtained better NRMSE than \stmTK and \psfTK as reported in Table \ref{tb:time_NRMSE}.
-Even though \LpS obtained a lower time-series NRMSE than \stmLK, \stmLK had better qualitative denoising characteristics as seen in supplementary video~1.
+Although \LpS obtained a slightly lower time-series NRMSE than \stmLK, note that this value was calculated with respect to a fully sampled dataset that exhibited a high level of noise.
+A method with denoising characteristics can obtain a higher time-series NRMSE in comparison to methods that preserve noise.
+In our case, \stmLK had better qualitative denoising characteristics as seen in supplementary video~S1.
+However, higher quantitative errors can be expected for voxels where noise was decreased.
+Figure S3 shows the reconstructed time course for voxel B in \fref{fig:g_filt}.a.
+Even though \stmLK obtained a higher NRMSE than BCS or \LpS for that specific voxel (\cf, Table S1), it was able to better follow the intensity time profile of the fully sampled data.